bookwyrm/bookwyrm.github.com/docs/microformats-microdata-doc.md

 ### About the Author and Document

-This brief knowledge document was drafted on July 24, 2012 by [Matt Vanderpol](http://vanderpol.net).
+This brief knowledge document was originally drafted on July 24, 2012 by [Matt Vanderpol](http://vanderpol.net).
 He can be reached at [matt@vanderpol.net](mailto:matt@vanderpol.net) and he occasionally tweets as [bookwyrm](http://twitter.com/bookwyrm).

 This document was written in Markdown then saved into a PDF using [Marked](http://itunes.apple.com/us/app/marked/id448925439?mt=12).
 You can download both the [PDF version](http://git.io/ymCEeQ) and the [Markdown source](http://git.io/8LiXsg) of this document on Github.

+Thanks to the wonders of version control, you can see a changelog for the document alongside the markdown source.